Busan: Parks, beaches, and highlights

 Haedong Yonggung temple is one of three sacred places related to the Goddess Buddha.
-It is located right near the sea.
-It lies on a mountain in the front and the sea at the back.

 Gamcheon Cultural Village was created in the 1950s as a residential community along a mountain slope.
 The houses in the village are built in a staircase fashion.
 The village often dubbed the "Machu Picchu of Korea" attracts many tourists.
 In addition, the village received a special mention during the 3rd edition of the international award ceremony, "UCLG-MEXICO CITY-Culture 21".

 Busan Citizens Park (formerly Camp Hialeah) is a former Imperial Japanese Army base and United States Army camp located in the Busanjin District.

-Dongbaek Island is located at the southern end of Haeundae Beach.
-The island creates a picturesque scene in harmony with a thick forest of camellias and pine trees.
-Tourist attractions on Dongbaek Island include a walking path and the Nurimaru APEC House, built for the 2005 APEC summit.

 Huinnyeoul Culture Village was created when Korean War refugees flocked to this area.
 It provides an unhindered view of both the Busanhang and Namhang Ports.
 A major backdrop of the 2013 film The Attorney, the neighborhood was also featured in the 2012 film Nameless Gangster: Rules of the Time.
 The small houses that stand shoulder to shoulder form the signature look of Busan, which is often remembered as a city of the sea and hilly neighborhoods.
 The village continues to attract an increasing number of visitors with its new cafes, workshops, and guesthouses.

-Millak Waterfront Park is the first waterfront park in Korea, which combines the oceanfront with public leisure facilities.
+Millac Waterfront Park is the first waterfront park in Korea, combines the oceanfront with public leisure facilities.
 The park is located between Haeundae Beach and Gwangalli Beach.
 The waterfront park, with an area of 33,507m², can accommodate as many as 40,000 visitors.
-The floor of the park is decorated with colorful blocks, and the park provides visitors a perfect chance to relax and features flower gardens, gazebos, and benches.
+The floor of the park is decorated with colorful blocks, and the park provides visitors a perfect chance to relax and features flower gardens, gazebos and benches.
 If you sit on the 3,040–wide stand, you can dip your feet in the water during high tide.